wp-plugins/fg-prestashop-to-woocommerce/readme.txt

-=== FG Prestashop to WooCommerce ===
+=== FG PrestaShop to WooCommerce ===
 Contributors: Frédéric GILLES
 Plugin Uri: https://wordpress.org/plugins/fg-prestashop-to-woocommerce/
 Tags: prestashop, woocommerce, wordpress, convert prestashop to woocommerce, migrate prestashop to woocommerce, prestashop to woocommerce migration, migrator, converter, import
 Requires at least: 4.0
 Tested up to: WP 4.0.0
-Stable tag: 1.0.0
+Stable tag: 1.1.0
 License: GPLv2
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=fred%2egilles%40free%2efr&lc=FR&item_name=fg-prestashop-to-woocommerce&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted

-A plugin to migrate Prestashop e-commerce solution to WooCommerce
+A plugin to migrate PrestaShop e-commerce solution to WooCommerce

 == Description ==

-This plugin migrates products, categories, tags, images and CMS from Prestashop to WooCommerce/WordPress.
+This plugin migrates products, categories, tags, images and CMS from PrestaShop to WooCommerce/WordPress.

-It has been tested with **Prestashop version 1.4, 1.5 and 1.6** and **Wordpress 4.0**.
+It has been tested with **PrestaShop version 1.4, 1.5 and 1.6** and **Wordpress 4.0**.
 It is compatible with multisite installations.

 Major features include:

-* migrates Prestashop products
+* migrates PrestaShop products
-* migrates Prestashop product images
+* migrates PrestaShop product images
-* migrates Prestashop product categories
+* migrates PrestaShop product categories
-* migrates Prestashop product tags
+* migrates PrestaShop product tags
-* can import Prestashop CMS as posts or pages
+* migrates PrestaShop CMS (as posts or pages)

 No need to subscribe to an external web site.

+= Premium version =

+The **Premium version** includes these extra features:

+* migrates PrestaShop employees
+* migrates PrestaShop customers
+* migrates PrestaShop orders
+* SEO: Redirect the PrestaShop URLs to the new WordPress URLs
+* SEO: Import meta data (browser title, description, keywords, robots) to WordPress SEO
+* the employees and customers can authenticate to WordPress using their PrestaShop passwords
+* ability to do a partial import

+The Premium version can be purchased on: http://www.fredericgilles.net/fg-prestashop-to-woocommerce/

 == Installation ==